 What Are the Benefits of a Bullet Journal?

-However, the bullet journal is completely customizable.
+A bullet journal is completely customizable.
 If you want to write long sentences or decorate each page, there is nothing stopping you.
-By combining ease of use and personalization, the bullet journal inspires both productivity and creativity, while keeping everything organized.

 How to Get Started with Bullet Journaling